QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Introduction

+Previous studies at the operation level considering the quality of service (QoS) focused only on task scheduling (routing) or slack reclamation (speed scaling) \citep{Rizvandi2012, Uddin2015}.
+Various QoS metrics were handled in studies in which task scheduling and slack reclamation were considered simultaneously; however, most of these studies involved non-probabilistic hard constraints in the model \citep{Scarpiniti2018, Gul2016}.
+Probabilistic QoS constraints were handled in only a few studies; however, the QoS related to the response time was rarely considered \citep{Karpowicz2016}.
+For example, \citet{Baccarelli2017} proposed a dynamic network flow control (routing) and virtual machine frequency scaling algorithm.
+Their QoS is related to the server’s utility or processing capability from the operator’s perspective.

-This study is mainly motivated by the previous study of Ko and Cho \cite{Ko2014}.
-Ko and Cho \cite{Ko2014} employed the solution of an optimization problem for workload routing and server speed scaling.
-Their algorithm successfully reflected the real-time status of resources using an iterative method converging to the optimal solution of the optimization problem.
-One of the most crucial advantages of such an approach is that it only required communications between the load balancer and each server, not the inter-server communications, which enabled a distributed control.
-Their dynamic algorithm satisfied the response time constraints regarding the SLA, but the solution seemed too conservative as they used a loose upper bound for the constraints.
-For instance, as we will see later in Section \ref{sec:exp}, the delay probability with given threshold 4 from simulation is 0.00005, i.e., $\mathbb{P}(S>4) \approx 0.00005$, when the response time constraint is set to be $\mathbb{P}(S>4) \leq 0.01$ -- delay time threshold 4 with violation probability 0.01.
+However, \citet{Ko2014} employed the solution of an optimization problem for workload routing and server speed scaling while considering sojourn time-related probabilistic QoS constraints.
+Their algorithm successfully reflected the real-time status of resources using an iterative method converging to the optimal solution of the problem.
+One of the most crucial advantages of this approach was that it only required communications between the load balancer and each server, not inter-server communications, which enabled distributed control.
+Their dynamic algorithm satisfied the response time constraints regarding the service level agreements; however, the solution appeared significantly conservative as it used a loose upper bound for the constraints.
+For instance, as we will see later in Section \ref{sec:exp}, the average delay probability with given threshold 5 from the simulation is 0.000034 (i.e., $\mathbb{P}(S \geq 5) \approx 0.000034$) when the response time constraint is set to be $\mathbb{P}(S \geq 5) \leq 0.05$---delay time threshold 5 with violation probability 0.05.

-We, therefore, pursue to derive a static policy with a tighter bound using optimization-based robust queueing theory rather than probabilistic framework-based heavy-traffic approximation in Ko and Cho \cite{Ko2014}.
-We describe the difference between the two approaches in detail and justify the reason for taking a robust queueing approach in Section \ref{subsec:rqt}.
-Our proposed static policy routes an incoming request to a server through a fixed probabilistic rule without real-time communications and operates the server at a constant speed while work is in presence.
+Therefore, we aim to derive a static policy with a tighter bound using robust queueing theory rather than the heavy-traffic approximation by \citet{Ko2014}.
+We describe the difference between the two approaches in detail and justify the reason for adopting a robust queueing theoretic approach in Section \ref{subsec:rqt}.
+Our static policy routes an incoming request to a server through a fixed probabilistic rule without real-time communications and operates the server at a constant speed when serving workload; a server runs at the minimum speed when idle.